perkier/diogoncsa.github.io/README.md

 ---

 ### Lets talk
 I welcome feedback and suggestions!
-I’d love to hear from you about new ideas on how to implement innovative engineering.
+I’d love to hear from you about new ideas on how to implement innovative ideas.
 Contact me at diogoncsa@gmail.com or add me on [Linkedin](https://www.linkedin.com/in/diogoncsa/).